kubevirt/kubevirt/docs/api.md

 ## MediatedDevicesConfiguration

-MediatedDevicesConfiguration holds inforamtion about MDEV types to be defined, if available
+MediatedDevicesConfiguration holds information about MDEV types to be defined, if available

 | Field | Description | Scheme | Default | Required |
 | ----- | ----------- | ------ | -------- |-------- |